Learning to Generate Unit Tests for Automated Debugging

 \section{Abstract}

 Unit tests (UTs) play an instrumental role in assessing code correctness as well as providing feedback to large language models (LLMs), motivating automated test generation.
 However, we uncover a trade-off between generating unit test inputs that \textit{reveal errors} when given a faulty code and \emph{correctly} predicting the unit test output without access to the gold solution.
 To address this trade-off, we propose \method{}, which teaches LLMs to generate unit test inputs that reveal errors along with their correct expected outputs based on task descriptions.
 Since model-generated tests can provide noisy signals (e.g., from incorrectly predicted outputs), we propose \debugmethod{} that (i) scales \method{} via test-time compute to improve UT output prediction, and (ii) validates and backtracks edits based on multiple generated UTs to avoid overfitting, and helps LLMs debug effectively. \edited{We show that \method{} outperforms other LLM-based baselines by 7.59\% based on a metric measuring the presence of \emph{both} error-revealing UT inputs and correct UT outputs.
-When used with \debugmethod{}, we find that feedback from \method{}'s unit tests improves pass@1 accuracy of Qwen2.5 32B on HumanEvalFix and our own harder debugging split of MBPP+ by over 3.17\% and 12.35\% (respectively) over other LLM-based UT generation baselines. } Lastly, we demonstrate that \method{} is a better judge for code correctness, outperforming a state-of-the-art trained 8B reward model by 4.43\% on HumanEval+ with best-of-10 sampling using Qwen2.5 7B.\footnote{Code: \url{https://github.com/archiki/UTGenDebug}}
+When used with \debugmethod{}, we find that feedback from \method{}'s unit tests improves pass@1 accuracy of Qwen2.5 32B on HumanEvalFix and our own harder debugging split of MBPP+ by over 3.17\% and 12.35\% (respectively) over other LLM-based UT generation baselines. } \cameraready{Moreover, we observe that feedback from Qwen2.5 32B-based \method{} model can enhance debugging with frontier LLMs like GPT-4o by 13.8\%.} Lastly, we demonstrate that \method{} is a better judge for code correctness, outperforming a state-of-the-art trained 8B reward model by 4.43\% on HumanEval+ with best-of-10 sampling using Qwen2.5 7B.
+Our code and datasets are publicly available at \url{https://github.com/archiki/UTGenDebug}.